 Respect Group was co-founded by former NHLer Sheldon Kennedy in 2004.
 It partnered with the Canadian Red Cross to create a best-in-class e-learning curriculum for mass consumption.
 Participants are certified through a 60-minute on-line program, they can do from anywhere with internet access.
 Cost is $12.00.

-At least one parent or guardian of each player registered in OVA volleyball will need to complete the online RIS Parent Program as a condition of participation.
+At least one parent or guardian of each player registered in OVA volleyball will need to complete the online RIS Parent Program only once as a condition of participation.
 The program is a proactive, educational program that empowers parents with the tools to ensure the game is enjoyable and respectful for themselves, their children, and all other stakeholders in the game.
-To register, visit https://ontvolleyballparent.respectgroupinc.com/start.jsp.
+To register, visit https://ontvolleyballparent.respectgroupinc.com/start.jsp

 The Respect in Sport Program for Parents is a unique, online program geared to providing the parent with information on how to evaluate and understand: